Human Trafficking - Full Report

 Trafficked persons

-Traffickers often target and victimize individuals in vulnerable situations such as those “experiencing conflict, natural disasters, poverty, challenging home lives, systemic oppression, or a combination of hardships.”
+Vulnerability: Traffickers often target and victimize individuals in vulnerable situations such as those “experiencing conflict, natural disasters, poverty, challenging home lives, systemic oppression, or a combination of hardships.”
 (US Department of State 2024 Trafficking in Persons Report)

-People who are trafficked are not always the poorest and least educated.
-An analysis of data from a dataset of trafficking survivors found that “40% of those who were trafficked had a secondary education and only 16% self-identified as very poor”.
+Socioeconomic status: An analysis of data from a dataset of trafficking survivors found that “40% of those who were trafficked had a secondary education and only 16% self-identified as very poor”.
 (US Department of State 2024 Trafficking in Persons Report)

 Children as trafficking victims

 Children are frequently trafficked under the false promise of a better life, only to face numerous forms of exploitation.
 They may be placed in domestic servitude or forced to work in cottage industries, manufacturing, or the entertainment and sex industry.
+Trafficked children frequently have to work for excessive periods and under very hazardous working conditions.
+They frequently receive little to no pay.
+Sometimes children are trafficked for prostitution, theft, begging or drug trading, or to become child soldiers.
+(Source)

 Girls are typically trafficked “for sexual exploitation and to a lesser extent for forced labour and other forms of exploitation such as forced marriage”.
 Boys are primarily trafficked “for forced labour and for other forms of exploitation, typically forced criminality”.
 (UNODC Global Report on Trafficking in Persons Report 2024)